backdrop-contrib/entity_plus/README.md

-Entity Metadata Wrapper module
+Entity Plus
 =================

-This module is intended to port the "wrapper" bits from the Drupal Entity API module.
+** If your module depends on the module `Entity Metadata Wrapper` in Backdrop contrib, read the following and take steps to change the dependency to this module instead. **

+This module will replace the Backdrop contrib module called Entity Metadata Wrapper and will include its functionality.
+That module started as a port of EMW but then morphed into a support module for D7 ports requiring Entity API.
+This led to some confusion as to why a module might be dependent on Entity Metadata Wrappers.
+This is an attempt to correct this.
+This module also renames several functions from the `entity_xxx()` format to `entity_plus_xxx()` format to prevent conflict with other ports which may incorporate these function names, and also in case some of these functions are eventually merged into core as is currently proposed (e.g. `entity_save()`).

-This module extends the entity API of Backdrop core in order to provide a unified way to deal with entities and their properties.
+This module extends the entity API of Backdrop core with additional helper functions, an entity controller compatible with the Drupal Entity API and also the Drupal 7 Entity Metadata Wrappers functionality.

 This is an API module.
 You only need to enable it if a module depends on it or you are interested in using it for development.